05 August 2019

 29 March 2019

-The desire for this developer to appear to want to move forward as soon as possible to start to destroy this iconic space suggests a complete lack of even the most basic business sense Why would anyone want to back or even support such a venture especially given his track record over the last couple of years.
+The desire for this developer to appear to want to move forward as soon as possible to start to destroy this iconic space suggests a complete lack of even the most basic business sense Why would anyone want to back or even support such a venture?
 I would ask that would be supporters of this plan look carefully not only at the impact on the area but also their reputation as respected members of our community !!!

 29 March 2019